firedrakeproject/firedrake/docs/source/configuration.rst

 Saving Parameters
 =================

-By clicking on ``Save``, parameters will be saved into ``parameters.json``, to save the file to other paths, there are two options.

-Option 1: Specify a config file name from the command line.
-This is done by adding an extra argument ``--config_file`` when executing ``firedrake-config``, i.e.
+The config file path needs to be specified from the command line.
+This is done by the argument ``--config_file`` when executing ``firedrake-config``, e.g.

 .. code-block:: bash

-    firedrake-config MODULE_NAME --config_file FILE_PATH
+    firedrake-config MODULE_NAME --config_file parameters

 This will enable the server to save parameters to the specified path when clicking on ``Save``

-Option 2: Use ``Save as`` button on the web page.
-After clicking on ``Save as``, there will be a link on the web page for Downloading the configuration file.
-The user can then save the file to any path they wish and store the file.

 Loading Parameters to Firedrake after configuration
 ===================================================